 Groundwater discharge from natural springs and seeps in southeast Minnesota is vital to sustaining the region's trout streams and recreational, commercial, agricultural, environmental, aesthetic, and economic values.
 Recognizing this, the 2013 Legislature prohibited the excavation or mining of silica sand in this region within one mile of any designated trout stream unless a Silica Sand Mining Trout Stream Setback Permit has been issued by the DNR commissioner.
-In essence, State Statute 103G.217 DRIFTLESS AREA WATER RESOURCES provides a one mile setback from designated trout streams, tributaries to designated trout streams, streams that potentially could be designated trout streams (Class 2A streams) and the springs and seeps that discharge groundwater to trout streams, unless and until, the DNR Commissioner is satisfied that the propose silica sand mining activity will not have a detrimental impact.
+In essence, State Statute 103G.217 DRIFTLESS AREA WATER RESOURCES provides a one mile setback from designated trout streamsand tributaries to designated trout streams within the designated section, until the DNR Commissioner is satisfied that the propose silica sand mining activity will not have a detrimental impact, or the impacts are mitigated through the setback permit process.